Article Translations: (Spanish)

 - recently started taking new medicine

-- is heavy, or accompanied by dizziness or weakness
+- is heavy, or your child also has dizziness or weakness

 - is the result of a fall or blow to the head

-- continues after two attempts of applying pressure for 10 minutes each
+- doesn't stop after two attempts of applying pressure for 10 minutes each

 Different Kinds of Nosebleeds